Bobby Joe Ebola and the Children MacNuggits

-Bobby Joe Ebola and the Children MacNuggits (also known as Bobby Joe Ebola) is an American acoustic folk-rock duo from Pinole, California.
-Formed in 1995, the traditional incarnation of the band consists of vocalist Corbett Redford III and guitarist/vocalist Dan Abbott.
-The duo is often joined onstage and in the studio by numerous musicians and friends for full band stage performances and recordings.
-Early performances featured occasional backup vocals from John Geek, also singer for Fleshies.
-Both Abbott, Redford and Geek were founding members of the indie label S.P.A.M.
-Records, and co-organizers of Geekfest, a series of free all-ages music festivals held in the late 1990s, begun largely in response to the band's rejection from a then insular East Bay punk scene centered on 924 Gilman.
+Bobby Joe Ebola and the Children MacNuggits is an American rock band duo.

+Formed in 1995, the band consists of vocalist Corbett Redford III and guitarist/vocalist Dan Abbott.
+The duo is often joined onstage and in the studio by other musicians and participants for stage performances and recordings.
+Early performances featured occasional backup vocals from John Geek, who also sings for Fleshies.
+Abbott, Redford, and Geek were founding members of the indie label S.P.A.M.
+Records and organizers of Geekfest.